 Who Partners with the Institute

-Current and past partners include universities, research labs, companies working on Active Inference applications, nonprofit organizations, standards bodies, and individual research groups.
+Current Institute partners are First Principles First, a research collaborative working toward a science of mindful agents, societies, and observer languages, and Numen Games, which is building a gamified organizational framework and open-metaverse RPG.
+Lazy Dynamics, which led development of RxInfer-PRO and co-supervised the RxInfer/ReactiveBayes open-source community, partnered with the Institute from 2025 through 2026.
 Partners work across computational neuroscience, cognitive science, ecology, economics, engineering, health, and other domains where Active Inference is being applied.
 The Applied Active Inference Symposium has been a central gathering point for partners and collaborators each year.

 How to Become a Partner